pillsilly/gitbook-summary-generator/README.md

     });
 ```

-- Use it in command line
+- Use it in command line as a gitbook server

 ```bash
 gitbook-summary-gen --book book --title titleGenByCLI